jonezy35/speedtest-tracker-discord-notifications/README.md

+## UPDATE 2024-02-23
+I was able to contribute to [alexjustesen/speedtest-tracker](https://github.com/alexjustesen/speedtest-tracker) and the application/ docker container now supports discord notifications natively!
+See my first PR [here](https://github.com/alexjustesen/speedtest-tracker/pull/1196) and my second [here](https://github.com/alexjustesen/speedtest-tracker/pull/1242).

+I will leave this repo as is but will not be maintaining it since it is now redundant.

 # Speedtest Tracker Discord Notifications

 This Python script is designed to work with [alexjustesen/speedtest-tracker](https://github.com/alexjustesen/speedtest-tracker), which currently doesn't support Discord notifications.
 It allows you to send speed test results to a Discord webhook bot.
 You can use this script to keep track of your network's speed test results and receive notifications in your Discord server.